 Frequently Asked Questions

-Primarily in how permits are issued.
-Normally hunting and/or fishing permits are issued exclusively here at the office, but you now have the option to buy your permit online from anywhere.
-Step by step instructions on how to obtain a permit can be found on our Permit Info page
+Hunting/ fishing permits have historically been issued exclusively here at the office, but you now have the option to buy your permit online from anywhere.
+Step by step instructions on how to obtain a permit can be found on our Permit Info page.
+In addition, before you go afield you should familiarize yourself with FL Reg 200-1-1 (Fort Liberty Hunting and Fishing Regulation).

 I am a civilian with no affiliation to the military or Fort Liberty.
 Am I eligible to buy a post hunting and/or fishing permit?